zeek/spicy/doc/programming/language/types.rst

 .. include:: /autogen/types/unit.rst

 ..
 These are copied and adapted from the corresponding struct
 .. operators.
-We have to hardcode them as we currently we have no
+We have to hardcode them as we currently have no
-.. way to pull the struct operators over into the unit type.
+.. way to pull the struct operators over into the unit type
+.. automatically.

 .. rubric:: Operators